Tax Planning in Cleveland, OH

 • Use a Company Vehicle —

-Depending on the nature of your Cleveland, OH business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-There are two options for claiming this deduction:
+Depending on your business activities in Cleveland, OH, both you and your employees could use a company vehicle and deduct the associated costs.
+You can take this deduction using one of two methods:

 • Consider Fringe Benefits For Your Employees —